Kawamiya/customizable-login-component-library/CONTRIBUTING.md

 The code is hosted on GitHub, so please run git clone to begin contributing.
 To install the development dependencies, run npm install.

 ## PRs
 Author PRs for review before your code can be merged into the repository.
-Before publishing, make sure to pass npm run lint.
+And you can push pr without permission for the branch "free_pr".
+Before publishing, make sure to pass npm run serve.

 ## Tests
 If you are creating a new feature, please add to the spec.test.js file with a unit test and an integration test.